 Philanthropy: Big Brothers/Big Sisters, CPR Awareness Day, Latino Vote USA

-To nurture and further a dynamic, values-based environment which utilizes our historically Latino based fraternity as a catalyst to better serve the needs and wants of all people.
+To nurture and further a dynamic, values-based environment, which utilizes our historically Latino-based fraternity as a catalyst to better serve the needs and wants of all people.

 Founded at California State University, Chico in 1986